|

 The main two things you need to look for in painters tape is its ability to stop seepage of paint and yet be able to pull away easy enough to not damage the surface.

-What can go wrong if you don’t use this painting tool correctly?
+What can go wrong if you don’t use painters tape correctly?

 What seems simple in theory all comes unraveled if you pull off the tape and find that paint has seeped under the painters tape.
 Instead of having the perfectly pristine lines you had imagined, you’re left with jagged line of splotches that look anything but professional.